Caring For Our Plants and Animals

 Meet some of Canberra’s threatened species.

-The regent honeyeater (Anthochaera phrygia) is critically endangered.
+The Regent Honeyeater is critically endangered.

-The superb parrot (Polytelis swainsonii) is vulnerable.
+The Superb Parrot is vulnerable.

-The Northern Corroboree Frog (Pseudophryne pengilleyi) is critically endangered.
+The Northern Corroboree Frog is critically endangered.

-The Canberra spider orchid (Caledenia actensis) is critically endangered.
+The Canberra Spider Orchid is critically endangered.

 WHAT ARE THE THREATS TO THE ACT’S NATIVE SPECIES?